-More healthcare organizations are beginning to adopt IoT technology into their day-to-day operations to improve the efficiency of the services they provide.
+More healthcare organizations are beginning to adopt IoT technology into their day-to-day operations to improve the services they provide.
 However, healthcare’s initial investment in IoT is a small drop in a large pond.

 Why is IoT Important in Healthcare?

-Healthcare can be improved by steeping itself in technology.
+Healthcare can be improved by steeping itself into technology.
 Currently, IoT is used for things like smart sensors, remote monitoring of patients, activity trackers, biometric sensors, medication dispensers, intelligent beds, glucose monitors, and medical device integration.
-A large percentage (64%) of the equipment used in healthcare that is connected to the internet and cloud services are patient monitoring devices.
+A large percentage (64%) of the equipment used in healthcare connected to the internet and cloud services are patient monitoring devices.

-Medical wearables can monitor things like blood pressure, oxygen levels, blood sugar levels, heartbeat, weight, and ECGs.
+Medical wearables can monitor blood pressure, oxygen levels, blood sugar levels, heartbeat, weight, and ECGs.
 Tech gurus are advancing the capabilities of these devices all the time.

 Safety of Family Doctors

 The more that healthcare plunges into technology, the less place there is to hide.
 The internet is a very transparent venue with everything out in the open.
-Part of improving the quality of care is being able to rely on the standards of the right healthcare providers.
+Part of improving the quality of care is being able to rely on the right healthcare providers’ standards.
 Some of the ways that patients can use technology right now to ensure they get the best care are:

 ● Check public records to look for any red flags such as malpractice lawsuits, DUIs, arrests, or any other indicators that perhaps it’s time to look elsewhere.